-What I love about this recipe is that it can be made with fresh tomatoes like we are using right now, or with canned Roma tomatoes in winter when fresh tomatoes are long gone.
+What I love about this easy recipe is that it can be made with fresh tomatoes like we are using right now, or with canned Roma tomatoes in winter when fresh tomatoes are long gone.
 It can also easily be made vegan.

 Tomato Soup Ingredient Notes

 - Ghee– We love the flavor this gives, but butter or olive oil work great too.